Rangpo: Sports

-Mining Cricket Stadium located at Rangpo, Pakyong district is the largest cricket stadium of entire Sikkim.
-The stadium belongs to Sikkim Cricket Association and hosts important cricket tournaments like Ranji Trophy, CK Nayudu Trophy, Cooch Behar Trophy, Vijay Merchant Trophy etc. It is the home ground of Sikkim cricket team.
+Mining Cricket Stadium located at Rangpo, Pakyong district, is the largest cricket stadium in the entire Sikkim.
+The stadium belongs to Sikkim Cricket Association and hosts important cricket tournaments like Ranji Trophy, CK Nayudu Trophy, Cooch Behar Trophy, Vijay Merchant Trophy, etc. It is the home ground of Sikkim cricket team.

 Education

-There are many educational institutions in Rangpo, Sikkim Manipal Institute of Technology lies in Majitar just 2 km away from Rangpo.
+There are many educational institutions in Rangpo.
+Sikkim Manipal Institute of Technology and Himalayan Pharmacy Institute lies in Majitar just 2 km away from Rangpo.